Improving peer review

 Researchers have long attempted to understand the dynamics of the reviewing process through mathematical models (e.g., Cole, Jr, and Simon (1981); Lindsey (1988); Whitehurst (1984)).
 These models often explore how chance, bias, and reviewer reliability affect outcomes.

-NeuIPS has made a habit of testing its own review process meta-scientifically, trying to optimise its own review process This empirical turn has shifted the focus towards evidence-based interventions (see Nihar B. Shah et al. 2016; Ragone et al. 2013), and analyses of the 2014 NIPS experiment, (see also this).
+NeurIPS has made a habit of testing its own review process meta-scientifically, and of trying to improve it.
+This empirical turn has shifted the focus towards evidence-based interventions (see Nihar B. Shah et al. 2016; Ragone et al. 2013), and analyses of the 2014 NIPS experiment, (see also this).
 I am focusing on ML research here, but I think some of the ideas will carry over.

-A fundamental difficulty in peer review is aligning the incentives of the participants with the goals of the system.
+A fundamental difficulty in peer review (as in, well every human system) is aligning the incentives of the participants with the goals of the system.
 Reviewing is often time-consuming and poorly compensated, either financially or professionally.
 Furthermore, social dynamics and status incentives—such as the potential social cost of rejecting a prominent author’s work—often shape reviewer behaviour more strongly than abstract commitments to quality.

 Many attempts to improve peer review focus on process tweaks that fail to address this underlying payoff matrix.
 However, recent work in mechanism design suggests several structural approaches that might reorient incentives towards more effortful and truthful evaluations.
 These often involve (A) linking the roles of author and reviewer, (B) introducing randomness to deter manipulation, and (C) using sophisticated methods to elicit and score judgments.